-And then the next shift to come was the need to start homeschooling on top of working remote.
+And then the next shift to come was the need to start homeschooling on top of working remotely.
 Sound familiar?
-For stay home and homeschooling moms, this sounded awesome to me and I’m super happy they can focus on that primarily without the added pressure of bringing home a paycheck.
-I kept seeing all of the homeschool schedules, tools and suggestions in my news feeds and in my email.
+For stay-home and homeschooling moms, this sounded awesome to me and I’m super happy they can focus on that primarily without the added pressure of bringing home a paycheck.
+I kept seeing all of the homeschool schedules, tools, and suggestions in my news feeds and in my email.
 I felt like more information and more to do was coming from everywhere.
-I also couldn’t escape from the pandemic statistics, deaths, grocery hoarders, videos and articles.
+I also couldn’t escape from the pandemic statistics, deaths, grocery hoarders, videos, and articles.

 Someone make it stop!
 It was too much and too many things from too many places coming down on me.
 I broke down.
 I cried and that was on a Tuesday.

 That first week of being home was a bit of a nightmare.
 It was hard.
 It was a transition.
 It was the new normal.
 That Friday night I fell asleep by 7:30 pm.
 I was scared.
 I was tired.
 I was angry.
 My resilience to stress was past the brink.
 I felt helpless.

 So, the next day I made soup.
 Yep, soup.
 Since my diet changed back in October, I realized that cooking soup and trying new recipes calms me.
 I made a batch of my Chicken Vegetable Soup and froze most of it.
 And then I made a Carrot Ginger Turmeric Soup and froze most of it.
 It made me start to feel better to do something that calmed my thoughts and I was adding soup to the freezer in case we need it for later.
 That’s what I could control.

 When things feel out of control at a high level, you can always find something within your control.
 Being a remote homeschooling mom is not easy and this is only the beginning.
 But we have ways that we can find a little peace in all of this overwhelming uncertainty.
 Some calm and peace of mind can help us remember that we’re doing a great job in this new normal because we are.